 So, what does the future hold for online courses at the University of Birmingham?
 Ian is continuously looking to technology for how these courses can improve: “I can see genuine functional benefits where working within a virtual world can have a massive impact.
 But I don’t want it to be gimmicky.
 We’ll evaluate the best technologies coming out and identify where we think we can add genuine value.”

-If you would like more information about the online courses available at the University of Birmingham, please visit our course pages and fill out our form, or call +44 (0) 800 032 7101 to speak with a member of our Admissions Team.
+If you would like more information about the online courses available at the University of Birmingham, please fill out our request for information form, or call +44 (0) 800 032 7101 to speak with a member of our Admissions Team.